tytydraco/yessleep/out/EMERGENCY_ALERT_Do_not_enter_your_basement_Stay_above_ground_Part_2.md

 “What?”
 I asked, my voice hoarse.

 “About the alert.
-My husband… he has some friends who work with the cell phones and stuff… and he…” She took a deep breath, trying to steady her voice.
+My husband… he has some friends who work with cell phones and stuff… and he…” She took a deep breath, trying to steady her voice.
 “They traced the signal.
 It’s not coming from the government or the town hall or whatever.”

 I chewed my lip, held my breath.